remotestorage/armadietto/README.md

 both.
 If armadietto is behind a reverse proxy on the same machine, the proxy can handle TLS, so armadietto only needs to set `enable` and `force` in the https configuration.
+The reverse proxy must set the header `x-forwarded-proto` (or `x-forwarded-ssl` or `x-forwarded-scheme`) in the request passed to Armadietto.
+Armadietto does not yet support the `Forwarded` header.

 This configuration boots the app on two ports, one secure and one
 plaintext: